kylecoberly/docker-server-practice/README.md

 ## Follow Along

 First, make sure you have [Docker installed](https://www.docker.com/products/docker-desktop).
+Clone down this repo and do all of the following instructions in here.

 We want to load the container like this: